8 Reasons Why a Car Won’t Start

 8. Sparkplugs, Sparkplug Wires, Sparkplug Coils

-There are many sparkplug testing tools out there.
-But the easiest way to accomplish this test at home is to remove them from the sparkplug hole and physically inspect them.
+There are many sparkplug testing tools out there, but the easiest way to accomplish this test at home is to remove the sparkplugs from the sparkplug hole and physically inspect them.
 You want to ensure your electrode is not worn away and has the correct spark plug gap.
-The spark plug gap is measured with a specific spark plug gap tool that measures the space between the electrode and the metal end just above the electrode, causing the electrical ark.
+The spark plug gap is measured with a specific spark plug gap tool that measures the space between the electrode and the metal end just above the electrode, causing the electrical arc.

-Spark plug wires should be replaced whenever the spark plugs are replaced.
-Sparkplug wires can chafe and crack like any other hose-like component in the engine bay.
-If your sparkplug wires chafe together and arc amongst one another, the required voltage to the sparkplugs is not reached.
+Spark plug wires should be replaced whenever they are replaced.
+Like any other hose-like component in the engine bay, spark plug wires can chafe and crack.
+If your spark plug wires chafe together and arc, the required voltage to the sparkplugs is not reached.

-Lastly, when it comes to the spark plug coils, this will not be why your engine does not start.
-Typically this will cause an engine misfire, decreased fuel economy, and other similar symptoms to faulty sparkplugs.
+Lastly, this will not be why your engine does not start when it comes to the spark plug coils.
+Typically, this will cause an engine misfire, decreased fuel economy, and other symptoms similar to faulty spark plugs.
 Thankfully, testing a spark plug coil on your own is fairly easy.
 There are tools on the market and ohmmeter readings you can take on the coil.
 But, when you have a suspected bad coil, the best thing to do is switch it to another coil from a different cylinder.
 For example, if you have a misfire on cylinder one, you can switch the coil from cylinder one to cylinder four.
 If the misfire “follows” and goes to cylinder four and is now not on cylinder one, then you can conclude that the coil for cylinder one is responsible for your engine misfire.

 In conclusion, there seems to be a lot that causes your car not to start.
 Hopefully, from this article, you have many questions and further knowledge on what to do if you find yourself in a no-start condition.
 As you can see, the tests are fairly easy to diagnose and repair all on your own, helping you better understand your car and how it runs and functions.